 How to Initiate a Mediation

-If the AAA is written into your contract for dispute resolution, please click here to file your mediation.
+If the American Arbitration Association is written into your contract for dispute resolution, please click here to file your mediation.
 It will be administered under the AAA Mediation Procedures and not through AAA Mediation.org.
-Parties that do not have the AAA written into their contract and wish to proceed with mediation through AAA Mediation.org, should complete the following initial steps:

 - Agree to mediate under AAA Mediation.org Mediation Procedures.
 To view these Procedures, click here.